sy2002/QNICE-FPGA/doc/README.md

 The below-mentioned `RESTORE` key combinations of the MEGA65 are toggling the bits #0 and #1 of the Switch Register.

+### "Switch Register" Bit #2: CPU Debug Mode

+On the Nexys 4 DDR board, the third switch (counted from the right) aka `SW2` triggers bit #2 of the "Switch Register".
+There is no equivalent of this key on the MEGA65.
+If bit #2 is `1`, then the CPU Debug Mode is activated.

+As a result, the 7-segment display of the Nexys 4 DDR board will show the CPU address (program counter) when a `HALT` command was executed.
+This is very valuable when running a CPU test such as `test_programs/cpu_test.asm`.

 Transferring software to QNICE-FPGA
 -----------------------------------